haripriyaaharikumar/haripriyaaharikumar.github.io/_news/announcement_2.md

 ---
 layout: post
-title: NeurIPS Workshop on Backdoors in Deep Leaarning: The Good, the Bad and the Ugly
+title: NeurIPS Workshop
 date: 2023-12-05 16:11:00-0400
 inline: false
 related_posts: false
 ---

-The Good, the Bad and the Ugly - Modern AI development requires using and sharing of models and data safely.
+NeuIPS workshop on Backdoors in Deep Leaarning: The Good, the Bad and the Ugly - The Good, the Bad and the Ugly - Modern AI development requires using and sharing of models and data safely.
 Uncovering backdoor, a foe and a friend at the front door.

 ---